bjesus/teleporter/README.md

 ## Now I don't need my tabs bar

 That's the point!
-On Firefox you hide it completely [by editing your userChrome.css](https://superuser.com/questions/1268732/how-to-hide-tab-bar-tabstrip-in-firefox-57-quantum).
-I have no idea if it's possible on other browsers.
+On Firefox you can hide it completely [by editing your userChrome.css](https://superuser.com/questions/1268732/how-to-hide-tab-bar-tabstrip-in-firefox-57-quantum).
+I don't know how to do it on other browsers.